Code-Institute-Submissions/TheGame/README.md

     and to make every page responsive;
 - JavaScript to add functionality and logic;
 - jQuery for finding elements in the DOM three;
-- GitPod provides me an enviroment where I've been working;
+- GitPod provides me an enviroment where I've been working, also providing version control.
 - FontAwesome to provide icons;
 - Google Fonts for that fancy font I'm using for every bit of text;
 - [W3C validator](https://validator.w3.org/) To validate HTML and CSS;